 Step-2: Once the page opens up, select Update & Security followed by Troubleshoot on the left pane.

-Step-3: Jump to the right-hand side and tap Windows Update thereafter Run the Troubleshooter button to begin this process.
+Step-3: Jump to the right-hand side and tap Windows Update.

-After you finish the above task, Restart your system and check if the Error 0x80080005 is still there or vanishes.
+After completing the above steps successfully, Restart your device.
+Sign back into Windows and check if the Error 0x80080005 is still there or is corrected.

 2. Disable Windows Firewall